Between the Buttons

-Between the Buttons is the fifth studio album by the English rock band the Rolling Stones, released on 20 January 1967 in the UK and 10 February in the US.
-Reflecting the band's brief foray into psychedelia and baroque pop balladry during the era, the album is among their most eclectic works; multi-instrumentalist Brian Jones frequently abandoned his guitar during the sessions in favour of instruments such as organ, marimba, dulcimer, vibraphone, kazoo, and theremin.
-Keyboard contributions came from two session players: former Rolling Stones member Ian Stewart (piano, organ) and frequent contributor Jack Nitzsche (piano, harpsichord).
-Between the Buttons would be their last album produced by Andrew Loog Oldham, who had, to this point, acted as the band's manager and produced all of their albums.
+Between the Buttons is the fifth studio album by the English rock band the Rolling Stones, released on 20 January 1967 in the UK and 23 January in the United States.
+Reflecting the band's brief foray into psychedelia and baroque pop balladry during the era, the album is among their most eclectic works; multi-instrumentalist Brian Jones frequently abandoned his guitar during the sessions in favour of instruments such as vibraphone, electric dulcimer, banjo, kazoo, theremin and saxophone.
+Additional keyboard contributions came from frequent contributors Ian Stewart (piano, organ), Jack Nitzsche (piano, harpsichord) and Nicky Hopkins (piano).
+Between the Buttons would be the band's last album produced by Andrew Loog Oldham, who had, to this point, acted as the band's manager and produced all of their albums.

 As with prior albums, the American and British versions contained slightly different track listings.
-The American version of Between the Buttons, which swaps "Back Street Girl" and "Please Go Home" for "Let's Spend the Night Together" and "Ruby Tuesday", is on the 2003 and 2012 versions of Rolling Stone magazine's 500 Greatest Albums of All Time.
-Between the Buttons reached number 3 on the British album charts and number 2 on the US Billboard Top LPs chart.
+The American version of Between the Buttons, which replaces "Back Street Girl" and "Please Go Home" with "Let's Spend the Night Together" and "Ruby Tuesday", is on the 2003 and 2012 versions of Rolling Stone magazine's 500 Greatest Albums of All Time.
+Between the Buttons reached number 3 on the British album charts and number 2 on the U.S. Billboard Top LPs chart.

 Recording and background

 On the previous album, Aftermath, Brian Jones introduced a large number of different instruments to the recording sessions, a trend he continued on this album.
 Jones only contributed electric guitar on one track apiece on the American release and the British version.
 Bill Wyman plays bass on all except three tracks (which instead feature guitarist Keith Richards on bass), and drummer Charlie Watts and lead singer Mick Jagger appear on all tracks.
 Piano duties were split by two session players: former Rolling Stones member Ian Stewart and frequent contributor Jack Nitzsche, although Nicky Hopkins also does keyboards.

 Early sessions for the album occurred between 3 August 1966 and the 11th at Los Angeles' RCA Studios during the Rolling Stones' 1966 American Tour.
 David Hassinger was the engineer for the album.
 Several songs were worked on; the backing tracks of six songs that would appear on the album were recorded, as were those of "Let's Spend the Night Together" and "Who's Driving Your Plane?", the B-side of "Have You Seen Your Mother, Baby, Standing in the Shadow?", released as a single in late September.
-During this time, Brian Wilson of the Beach Boys was invited down to RCA Studios during the recording of "My Obsession", which remained one of his favourite Rolling Stones songs for the rest of his life.
+During this time, Brian Wilson of the Beach Boys was invited down to RCA Studios during the recording of "My Obsession," which remained one of his favourite Rolling Stones songs for the rest of his life.

 The band returned to London, and sessions continued at IBC Studios from August 31 to September 3.
 "Have You Seen Your Mother, Baby, Standing in the Shadow?" was completed and released on 23 September before the Stones embarked on their seventh British tour, which lasted into early October and was their last UK tour until 1971.